Ousted ambassador, amid cheers and a tweet, has her say

 Members of the public jumped to their feet and applauded Yovanovitch as she, her lawyers and others in her retinue stood.
 Yovanovich heard the hoots and looked over her shoulder.
 Then she smiled and headed out a side door, her turn in the public eye complete.

-“It touched my soul, the way Schiff just ended it,” said Ann Orton, of North Port, N.Y., a retired teacher who took the train to the hearings with two friends.
+“It touched my soul, the way Schiff just ended it,” said Ann Orton, of Northport, New York, a retired teacher who took the train to the hearings with two friends.
 “I wanted to cheer.”

 “Having to testify in front of the world to Congress,” she said.
 “What courage.”

-Note: This story has been corrected to change ``such power’’ to ``such powers’ in Yovanovitch quote in 6th paragraph that begins, `Yovanovitch, 60, ...’